Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Chia seeds or flaxseeds: High in omega-3 fatty acids and dietary fibre.
 Great for adding healthy fats and supporting digestive health and satiety.

-• Nut butter (eg peanut/almond): A source of healthy monounsaturated fats and extra protein.
+• Nut butter (eg, peanut or almond): A source of healthy monounsaturated fats and extra protein.
 Adds a higher calorie load, which is useful if you're trying to gain weight.

 • Frozen banana: A good source of potassium, a key electrolyte, and natural sweetness.
 Creates a thick texture and aids in post-workout recovery.

-• Frozen mixed berries: Excellent source of antioxidants and fibre, offering natural sweetness and a cold, thick texture.
+• Frozen mixed berries: An excellent source of antioxidants and fibre, offering natural sweetness and a cold, thick texture.

 • Ice cubes: A zero-calorie way to increase the shake volume and thickness, leading to an improved texture and hydration.